What is the difference between lossy and lossless compression?

 JPEG stands for Joint Photographic Experts Group, which is the group that created the standard.
 It has an extension of .JPG and .JPEG and is the most common image format used by digital cameras and on the World Wide Web.

 It’s a lossy compression type for digital images.
-Lossy image compression reduces file size but redundant information will be lost (even though the user may not notice it).
-The user decides how much loss to introduce with a trade-off storage size and quality.
-The compression quality is a range from 1 to 100.
-A lower value compresses the raster image, but also reduces the quality more than a higher value.
+Lossy image compression reduces file size and eliminates redundant information.
+The user decides how much loss to introduce with a trade-off in storage size and quality.

 JPEG 2000 (JP2) is the newest version of JPEG.
 It slightly improves image compression performance over JPEG using two different wavelet transforms.
 Users can choose low to high levels of compression.

 LZ77 compression is a lossless image compression meaning it maintains raster values during compression.

 Abraham Lempel and Jacob Ziv introduced this format in 1977 and we still use it today.
 Combining the first letter from both last names (LZ) and the year it was invented (1977), this is how the acronym (LZ77) was created.